 Foreign websites that are looking to target Chinese audience are often presented with the dilemma regarding physical location of their server.
 There is also a lot of conflicting information about whether local hosting is important, as well as to what degree it affects site’s performance and ranking in the search engines.

-In this post, I attempt to summarize various pros and cons of having your site hosted in China.
+In this post, we attempt to summarize various pros and cons of having your site hosted in China.

 The pros of hosting in China